 Pokemon Mystery Dungeon Rescue Team has Deoxys, who can only be fought once every single Pokemon in that game is fought and recruited (the final boss for Story Mode is Rayquaza).
 The true true final boss is Mewtwo, which can be battled after you obtain Ho-Oh.

-Explorers have Darkrai, who set plot of the ENTIRE game.
-Player's amnesia?
+Explorers have Darkrai, who set the plot of the entire game into motion.
+The player's amnesia and being turned into a Pokémon?
 His doing.
-Temporal Tower almost collapsing?
+Temporal Tower almost collapsing and Dialga's descent into insanity?
 His doing.
 Palkia trying to kill you?
-Guess who is guilty.
-Not to mention, he planned a backup to everything, even the defeat at Dark Crater... although it failed to success, thanks to Palkia.
+His doing!
+Not to mention, he planned a backup to everything, even the defeat at Dark Crater... although it failed to succeed, thanks to Palkia.

 In Doom The Roguelike, nuking the Cyberdemon while under the effects of an Invulnerability Sphere will reveal the secret stairs to the next level, wherein resides the Ultimate Evil.
 It's John Carmack, and he has a rocket launcher and summons Barons of Hell.